International Youth Exchange

 Awake, Aware, Active:

-A youth exchange project promoting mindfulness, self-development and active citizenship among young people from three countries, including Bulgaria, Italy and the Republic of North Macedonia.
+An Erasmus+ youth exchange project promoting mindfulness, self-development and active citizenship among young people from three countries, including Bulgaria, Hungary, and the Republic of North Macedonia.

 The fast-paced world we live in allows us little time to reflect on how to live life in a way that is both meaningful and sustainable.
 What is more, we can live in the world without being part of the world, attending to our personal worries, struggles, and joys without an awareness of what bigger changes are happening around us, in our region and around the world.
 In an interrelated world, failing to understand the local effects of global actions, as well as the global effects of local action, hurts our collective ability to affect change both at the individual and societal level.
 Whereas urbanization and new technologies create vast opportunities for economic and technological development, they come along with often invisible threats to ecological sustainability, as well as our personal and social health and well-being.